-Undergraduate students may wear cords, stoles, or medallions that were received for their participation in various honor or co-curricular organizations, affiliation with certain identity groups, or academic achievement.
-All cords, stoles, and medallions should be arranged under the blue or green collar stole that was included in the student's regalia order.
+Undergraduate students may wear cords, stoles, or medallions that signify their participation in various honor or co-curricular organizations, affiliation with certain identity groups, or academic achievement.
+All cords, stoles, and tassels should be worn under the green or blue collar stole that is a part of all baccalaureate students' regalia.

-Bachelor's degree recipients may decorate their cap.
+Students are encouraged to decorate their cap.
 Inspirational messages, celebrations of achievement, university pride, and expressions of gratitude are particularly appropriate.
 Decorations should be limited to the top surface of the cap and should lay as flat to the mortar board as possible to prevent obstructing the view of others.
 Decorations should be consistent with Georgia College’s Code of Conduct and reflect our commitment to the 3Rs.
 The university reserves the right to require graduates to change their cap if it is deemed inappropriate.
 If you have questions about whether or not your decoration is appropriate, you may email a picture of your cap to email@example.com in advance of the ceremony.

 Pre-Ceremony Photos on Campus

-We hope you will take advantage of the time before commencement to take pictures on our beautiful Milledgeville campus.
+We hope you will take advantage of the time between regalia pick-up and commencement to take pictures on our beautiful Milledgeville campus.
 As you do, please be respectful and environmentally conscious by not leaving confetti, glitter, or other debris behind after your photo shoot.

 Assistance for Individuals with Disabilities

 Anyone requiring assistance may park in the designated parking area in front of the Centennial Center.
 Families may also drop off guests with disabilities at the front entrance of the Centennial Center.
-Georgia College will also provide assistance with golf carts and ADA accessible shuttles from each of the parking lots.
+Georgia College will also provide assistance with golf carts and ADA accessible shuttles from this parking area.

-The ramp accessible entrance is located on the right side of the main entrance.
-Once inside, there will be three rows of handicapped seating available on both sides of the seating area.
-Family members may sit near one another, but we ask that designated handicapped seats remain reserved for other individuals with disabilities.
+The ramp accessible entrance is located on the right side of the main entrance, near the tennis courts.
+Once inside, there will be two rows of handicapped seating available on both sides of the seating area.
 There are twelve wheelchair accessible spaces along the top row of seating.
 Only one individual in your party may remain with the person requiring accessible seating.
 All other members in your party will need to sit in the general seating areas.

 A sign language interpreter will be available and signing from the left side of the stage; reserved seating for individuals who use an interpreter will be available directly in front of this area.

-If you or your guests require special assistance or use a sign language interpreter, please notify Disability Services at 478-445-5931 or by e-mail at firstname.lastname@example.org so we can best accommodate your needs.
+If you or your guests require special assistance or use a sign language interpreter, please notify Disability Services at 478-445-5931 or by e-mail at firstname.lastname@example.org so we can be prepared to best assist you.

 Although GC does not anticipate any security problems during commencement, we are constantly monitoring the events to protect the safety and security of our guests.
 All who enter the Centennial Center for commencement are subject to search, as are all carried items.
 Students and their guests attending the ceremony are asked to leave behind certain items that are prohibited because of security reasons:

-- No large bags, back packs, large purses or items larger than 12 x 12, except for items pertaining to medical conditions or child care.
-Clear bags are preferred.
+- No large bags, back packs, large purses or items larger than 12 x 12, except for items pertaining to medical conditions or child care

 - No outside food or drinks